vprusso/qustop/docs/tutorials.state_distinguishability.rst

 Distinguishability methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Minimum-error discrimination
+* Minimum-error discrimination:

+Minimize the average probability of making an error in conclusively identifying the state.

-* Unambiguous discrimination
+* Unambiguous discrimination:

+Never give an incorrect answer, although the answer can be inconclusive.

 Distinguishability measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^